January 18th, 1868

 Source/Donor: Gift of Mr John Etkins; 2005.

-The photograph bears a rare studio stamp by Nevin & Smith on the verso which features the royal insignia of three feathers and a coronet, banded with the German “ICH DIEN” (I serve).
-This variation of the Nevin & Smith stamp has never before surfaced in either private or public collections.
-The wording “From NEVIN & SMITH” clearly indicates it was intended to be to pre-SENT-ed to its royal recipient.
+The photograph bears a rare studio stamp by Nevin & Smith on the verso which features the Prince of Wales’ blazon of three feathers and a coronet, banded with the German “ICH DIEN” (I serve).
+This design by Nevin & Smith was used by Thomas J. Nevin until Robert Smith’s departure for Goulburn, NSW, where he set up a studio before taking to farming and politics.

-According to Jack Cato in The Story of the Camera in Australia (1977 ed. p.58), a group of Tasmanian photographers was invited to contribute.
+According to Jack Cato, author of The Story of the Camera in Australia (1977 ed. p.58), a group of Tasmanian photographers was invited to contribute.
 Cato says:

 Where is this album?
 Four photographers were commissioned by the colonial government of Tasmania to document the Duke’s visit, notably Samuel Clifford and George Cherry, and possibly Cato is referring to this group, but the 48 children’s portraits as a collection per se taken by Tasmanian photographers to commemorate the event as a Royal gift has yet to come to light.

-Above: Dissolution notice published in The Mercury on 26 February 1868 of the partnership between Robert Smith and Thomas Nevin.
+This was the dissolution notice published in the Hobart Mercury on 26 February 1868 of the partnership between Robert Smith and Thomas Nevin.
 William Robert Giblin, later Attorney-General and Premier, was Thomas Nevin’s solicitor and witness, and subsequently his mentor and employer for the colonial government’s prisoner photographs commission.